 In 2011, SIM launched the “Education Not Deportation” campaign and the College Access Program (CAP).
 By 2012, SIM participated in a collaborative effort that led to the Deferred Action for Childhood Arrivals (DACA) program, providing Dream Act eligible students with a work permit and social security number.

-In 2016, SIM saw the birth and growth of several teams, including the East Boston chapter, the Queer Undocumented Immigrant Project team, and a successful Deportation Defense campaign.
-In response to Trump’s election, SIM launched the DEFEND AND DEFY plan, vowing to protect our community and fight back against oppression.
+In 2016, SIM programs expanded to include the Queer Undocumented Immigrant Project team, UndocuBlack SIM, and other spaces.
+In response to Trump’s election, SIM launched the Defend and Defy plan, vowing to protect our community and fight back against threats at the federal level.

 During the midst of the Covid-19 Pandemic, SIM along with community partners were successful in passing the Ordinance on Surveillance Oversight and Information Sharing and also a ban on the use of Facial Recognition Technology in the city Boston.
 SIM leaders were also part of creating the first-ever school policy that addressed the right to information privacy.